-In our office, your child will have topical anesthetic applied to his penis.
-This is an anesthetic cream that numbs the skin.
+In our office, your child will have a topical anaesthetic applied to his penis.
+This is an anaesthetic cream that numbs the skin.
 This surface painkiller is the second step we take to minimize discomfort during circumcision.

-Next, once the skin is numb, your son will be given an injection called a dorsal penile ring block into the soft tissue alongside the penis.
-Our doctors use a combination block of both short and long acting anesthetic.
+Once the skin is numb, your son will be given an injection called a dorsal penile ring block into the soft tissue alongside the penis.
+Our doctors use a combination block of both short and long-acting anaesthetic.

 Sugar Pacifier During the Brief Circumcision Operation

-During the circumcision soothing music is played, room temperature is increased and your son may continue to receive sugar pacifiers to suck on for additional comfort.
-Studies show that the sweet flavours distract babies and reduce their perception of pain.
+During the circumcision, soothing music is played, room temperature is increased, and your son may continue to receive sugar pacifiers to suck on for additional comfort.
+Studies show that sweet flavours distract babies and reduce their perception of pain.

 Caring Team Always Available

-Although the circumcision takes less than one minute, we request that you be in the clinic for about one hour and fifteen minutes in total, so that we can carefully review with you all post procedure care and answer your questions before you take your child home.
+Although the circumcision takes just a minute to perform, we request that you be in the clinic for about one hour and fifteen minutes, so that we can carefully review with you all post-procedure care and answer any questions before you take your child home.

 The Penis Before & After Baby Circumcision